Countries that aim to damage each other’s trade by raising tariffs and trade barriers are often described as being in a trade war.

 Trade wars usually arise when one nation decides that the benefits of cheaper imports are outweighed by the economic and political costs.
 Industries with a powerful political lobby can stir up the conditions for a trade war, in the hope of preventing cheap imports from gaining market share.
 Sometimes the importing country has sectors that it wants to protect from foreign competition for strategic or national security reasons, such as key technology businesses.

-The perception that trade partners are gaining a disproportionate advantage from freer trade, at the expense of the importing country, is a symptom of impending trade war.
+The perception that trade partners are gaining a disproportionate advantage from freer trade, at the expense of the importing country, is a sign of impending trade war.
 Sometimes trade wars escalate slowly, when negotiations are accompanied by incremental rises in tariffs to increase political pressure.

 Dumping